sahilmgandhi/prequel-error-codes/README.md

 # prequel-error-codes
-Change your website error codes to StarWars™ prequel memes
+Change your website error codes to StarWars®™ prequel memes